krish11189/assignment2-katreddy/README.md

 | Pasta | DLF towers | 15$ |
 | Pizza-Dosa | Ramki Bandi | 12$ |
 | KFC | KFC | 20$ |

+---

+### Pithy Quotes

+> "Life is what happens when you're busy making other plans". - *John Lennon*

+> "The best and most beautiful things in the world cannot be seen or even touched — they must be felt with the heart". - *Helen Keller*